Salaries increase for top mutual fund CEOs

 Barve, chief executive of second-largest fund house HDFC MF, claimed the top slot with a salary pay-out of Rs 7.43 crore for the fiscal.
 His package climbed by 3 per cent from Rs 7.23 crore in 2018-19.

-In terms of percentage growth, SBI MF, which is the largest fund house in the country in terms of AUM, gave its CEO Ashwani Bhatia a salary jump of 132 per cent to Rs 51 lakh in 2019-20.
-He had earned a salary of Rs 22 lakh in the preceding fiscal.
+SBI MF, which is the largest fund house in the country in terms of AUM, gave its CEO Ashwani Bhatia a salary of Rs 51 lakh in 2019-20.
+He had earned a salary of Rs 22 lakh in the eight months of preceding fiscal.

 Apart from SBI MF, fund houses like UTI MF and Kotak MF too gave a staggering salary hike to their respective CEOs.